Stila • Natural Finish Oil Free Makeup • Foundations

 I absolutely love this foundation for days when I just want to have a simple look, a natural look.
 And it does exactly that, looks natural, covers well, doesnt cake, no extra oils.
 I love it!

-Age: 18 & Under Skin: Acne-prone, Fair-Medium Hair: Blond Eyes: Blue
+Age: 18 & Under Skin: Very Oily, Fair, Neutral Hair: Blond Eyes: Blue

 While this foundation wasn't all bad, it definitely wasn't worth the $50 it cost.
 A Shoppers Drugmart mua recommended this to me when I told her I was looking for a foundation that looked natural, would cover my hyperpigmentation and breakouts, and wouldn't leave me an oily mess by the end of the day.